The Systems Analysis & Improvement Approach:

 Want to dig a little deeper?

-[2019-2024] Systems Analysis and Improvement to Optimize the Hypertension Diagnosis and Care Cascade for HIV-infected Individuals (SAIA-HTN).
+[2019-2021] Systems Analysis and Improvement to Optimize the Hypertension Diagnosis and Care Cascade for HIV-infected Individuals (SAIA-HTN) [project transferred to CSM for continuation]

-This project receives funding support from the National Heart, Lung, and Blood Institute of the National Institutes of Health under award number R01HL142412, via a subagreement from the University of Washington.
+This project received funding support from the National Heart, Lung, and Blood Institute of the National Institutes of Health under award number R01HL142412, via a subagreement from the University of Washington.

 [2012-2015] Systems Analysis and Improvement to Optimize pMTCT: A Cluster Randomized Trial.